LiorSinai/liorsinai.github.io/_posts/2021-04-10-blockchain-part1.md

 The default is 0 and it is strongly recommended you keep it at 0.

 To understand why, lets compare it to the Bitcoin [difficulty](https://www.blockchain.com/charts/difficulty).
-This is usually given as number $D$ which can be found from $n$ as follows:
+This is usually given as a number $D$ which can be calculated from $n$ as follows:

 $$D = 2^{n-48}(2^{16}-1)$$

-Increasing the target by 1 doubles the difficulty and average time taken because it halves the amount of valid numbers.
+Increasing the target by 1 halves the amount of valid numbers, so it doubles the difficulty and average time taken.
-A standard PC has 2GHz $\approx 2^{30} $ calc/sec of processing power.
+A standard PC has 2GHz $\approx 2^{30} $ calc/sec of processing power.[^miners]
 For my CPU, this means it can do about 1.4 million hashes/sec $\approx 2^{20.4} $ hashes/sec (since it requires approximately $2^{10}$ calculations for a single hash).
 This means that on average:
 * a target of 20 takes 1 second.